Environmental issues are a major interest of Kelley's, especially pollution, climate change, deforestation, and endangered species.

 7. Marilao River

 The Marilao River flows through the Bulacan Province in the Philippines and eventually empties in Manila Bay.
 The river suffers from various forms of pollution from tanneries, textile factories, piggeries, gold refineries and municipal dumps.
 The high levels of toxic chemicals and heavy metals in the water are particularly worrisome, as they present a major health hazard.
 In fact, in places, the water in the Marilao River contains virtually no dissolved oxygen, negating aquatic life to a great degree.
-Therefore, the Marilao River is considered one of 50 dead rivers in the Philippines.
+Therefore, the Marilao River is considered one of the 50 dead rivers in the Philippines.

 Fortunately for the people of the Philippines, Greenpeace has been studying the problem of water pollution in the Philippines and produced the report “Hidden Consequences,” which could at least focus attention on the problem and perhaps persuade the Philippine government to generate funds for clean-up of the Marilao and other filthy rivers in this Pacific archipelago.